 AccuTran Global is a legit transcription company that will hire beginners, although you do have to take a skills test first.
 You work based on a schedule that they provide for you after you tell them when you’re available on a weekly basis.
 Most of the work involves transcribing financial conference calls.
 They pay $0.005/word for beginning transcribers on basic audio and up to $0.0066/word for difficult or foreign audio done by senior transcribers.
 Pay is monthly via check or wire transfer.

 Tigerfish is another well-known transcription company that will also hire beginners, and they have been around for a long time.
-This is not one I have reviewed but Miranda at Work at Home Adventures has written a very thorough review here of this company if you want to read more about them.
 They pay 3 to 4 cents per line transcribed and you do have to download and transcribe some audio files for them before you can be considered, which will involve downloading the Express Scribe software (free).

 You can go here to apply at Tigerfish.